lpg2709/emulator-Intel-4004/README.md

 ### Assembler -a

-Compile a program to Intel 4004 bytes.
+Compile a program to Intel 4004 binary.

 ### Disassembler -d

 Decompile a binary file to a text file with the assembley instruction.

-> Not implemented

 ## Compile

-You have to options to compile.
+You have two options to compile.

 ## 1. Using CMake